 Ask Your State to Recognize Usher Syndrome Awareness Day

 On July 29, 2015, the Usher Syndrome Coalition worked with Senator Ron Wyden and staff to get the third Saturday of September entered into the Congressional Record as Usher Syndrome Awareness Day.
 Danay Trest, Coalition Board Director, took our awareness efforts to the state level.
-Last year, Danay submitted a proclamation request to Mississippi Governor Phil Bryant, who recognized the third Saturday in September as Usher Syndrome Awareness Day for the past three years.
+In 2016, Danay submitted a proclamation request to Mississippi Governor Phil Bryant, who has recognized the third Saturday in September as Usher Syndrome Awareness Day for the past four years.
 Now let's make this happen in YOUR state.

 How to Submit a Proclamation Request: